 NYC Anxiety Disorders Therapy

 Anxiety disorders are among the most common mental health conditions globally.
 According to the World Health Organization (WHO), approximately 7.3% of the global population is affected by anxiety disorders in any given year.
 In the United States, the National Institute of Mental Health (NIMH) estimates that around 19% of adults experience an anxiety disorder in a given year.
 This makes anxiety disorders the most common mental health issue in the U.S. The prevalence of anxiety disorders can vary by age, gender, and other factors.
 For instance, women are more likely to experience anxiety disorders than men, with studies indicating that women are about twice as likely to be affected.
 Anxiety disorders also tend to begin early in life, with 50% of cases typically emerging by the age of 11.
 It's important that you seek help if you believe you have an anxiety disorder.
-I will help you learn the skills you need to manage your anxiety and enjoy a full and rewarding life.
+I can help you learn the skills you need to manage your anxiety and enjoy a full and rewarding life.

 NYC Obsessive Compulsive Disorder (OCD)